Leighton Meester: Philanthropy

 Meester has participated in several charitable campaigns.
 In 2008, she was a spokesperson for Sunsilk's "Life Can't Wait" campaign, which aimed at motivating women to pursue their dreams.
 She also collaborated with Safe Horizon in 2009 to raise awareness about domestic violence.
 In 2015, Meester auctioned off fashion and accessories in a charity auction on eBay.
 The proceeds benefited Many Hopes, a charity organization that builds schools and homes for children in Kenya.

 Meester has been volunteering with the non-profit organization Feeding America since 2017.
 During her first two years working with Feeding America, she has volunteered at Los Angeles' Downtown Women's Center and assisted with relief efforts in Puerto Rico after Hurricane Maria in 2017.
 Meester and Adam Brody also worked with children at Para Los Niños Charter School in Los Angeles, where they helped the organization serve lunches to children.
 In January 2019, she participated in Feeding America's campaign with Subway and Shamrock Farms.
-For every child's meal with milk purchased on January 11, 2019, at Subway, $1 will be donated to Feeding America to fight hunger and homelessness.

-In May 2019, Meester worked together with Feeding America and Los Angeles Food Bank to help families in need.
-"Together, we helped fill grocery baskets for families who lined up to receive important staples, like fruit, rice and cereal," Meester wrote in an Instagram post.

-In 2021, to encourage donations to help people with Congenital Central Hypoventilation Syndrome, Leighton Meester started promoting meetings on the Omaze network ("Win a Coffee Date with Leighton Meester").
+In 2021, to encourage donations to help people with congenital central hypoventilation syndrome, Leighton Meester started promoting meetings on the Omaze network ("Win a Coffee Date with Leighton Meester").